machinetranslate/machinetranslate.org/industry/companies.md

 - [zkfy.com](http://www.zkfy.com/)
 - [Crunchbase - Zhongke Fanyu Technology](https://www.crunchbase.com/organization/zhongke-fanyu-technology)

-Incubated by the Chinese Academy of Sciences’ Institute of Automation
+Incubated by the Institute of Automation at the Chinese Academy of Sciences

 ## 2017